The Case of Hana & Alice

-The Case of Hana & Alice (花とアリス殺人事件, Hana to Arisu Satsujin Jiken) is a Japanese rotoscoped youth drama film written and directed by Shunji Iwai.
-It is the prequel to Iwai's 2004 live-action film, Hana and Alice.
+The Case of Hana & Alice (花とアリス殺人事件, Hana to Arisu Satsujin Jiken) is a Japanese rotoscoped youth drama film written, directed, edited, co-scored and co-produced by Shunji Iwai.
+It is the prequel to Iwai's 2004 live-action film Hana and Alice.
 The film was released on February 20, 2015.
-A manga adaptation by Dowman Sayman began serialization in Shogakukan's Yawaraka Spirits magazine from February 16, 2015.
+A manga adaptation by Dowman Sayman was serialized on Shogakukan's Yawaraka Spirits web magazine from February 16 to July 27, 2015.

 Plot

-Tetsuko "Alice" Arisugawa moves into the neighborhood of Fujiko with her divorced mom.
-While moving in her new home, Alice notices a strange girl her age spying from the neighboring house, and finds a stash of tests with bad grades in her own bedroom closet.
-At her new school, her teacher Ms. Ogino assigns her one of two desks that strangely do not get dusted, and that sit on top of letters written on the floor.
+Fourteen-year-old Tetsuko "Alice" Arisugawa moves into the neighborhood of Fujiko with her divorced mother.
+While moving into her new home, Alice notices a girl her age spying on her from the neighboring house, and finds a stash of tests with bad grades in her own bedroom closet.
+At her new school, her teacher, Ms. Ogino, assigns her one of two desks that strangely do not get dusted, and that sit on top of letters written on the floor.
 Her fellow students keep talking about an evil spirit named Judas with "four wives".
-A heavily made-up student named Mutsu "Moo" Mutsumi even accuses her of releasing the evil spirit, and leads the class in an elaborate ceremony to reseal it.
+A heavily made-up student named Mutsu "Moo" Mutsumi accuses her of releasing the spirit, and leads the class in an elaborate ceremony to reseal it.

 Later on, Moo admits to Alice that she was playacting.
-The previous year's class had a story of a boy named Judas that had four wives until one poisoned him to death with "anaphylaxis".
+The previous year's class had a story of a boy named Judas that had four wives until one killed him via anaphylaxis.
 Moo originally sat in Judas's desk and was teased for it, but she thwarted the bullying by embracing the story, pretending to have been possessed by and then freed from Judas, and changing her look to resemble a witch.
-Moo notes that the only remaining student with first hand knowledge of the story is Hana Arai, who's been held back because she's cut so many classes.
+Moo notes that the only remaining student with firsthand knowledge of the story is Hana Arai, who has been held back because she was absent too often.
 At home, Alice looks closer at the tests and finds they belong to "Kotaro Yuda".
-She realizes that Yuda is the "Judas" from the story, and that Hana is the strange girl from next door.
+She realizes that Yuda is the "Judas" from the story, and that Hana is the girl from next door.